morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
 Hopefully the following is helpful.

-Instructions for the mt7921u, mt7612u and mt7610u are currently available.
+Instructions for chipsets supported by the following drivers are currently available:

+mt7921u, mt7922, mt7612u and mt7610u

 -----

-mt7921u (mt7921au chipset)
+mt7921u (mt7921au, mt7921 and mt7921k (RZ608) chipsets)

 Note: if installing to OpenWRT, there is another section specific to OpenWRT below this section.